 This project is being conceived and implemented in collaboration with our Indian colleague Dr. Priyanka Jamwal

-Special thanks to the following individuals and organizations for their ongoing support and insight: Dr. Harini Nagendra, Dr. Aravind Madhyastha, Veena Srinivasan, Nithya Ramesh, Venkat Jayagopi, Tapasya Mukkamala, Vinaya Mani, Rahul Agarwal, Vijay Nishanth, Ram Prasad, Sowmya Murugan, Friends of Lakes, MAPSAS Trust, Jana Urban Space Foundation.
+Special thanks to the following individuals and organizations for their ongoing support and insight: Dr. Harini Nagendra, Dr. Aravind Madhyastha, Veena Srinivasan, Shubha Ramachandran, Nithya Ramesh, Venkat Jayagopi, Tapasya Mukkamala, Vinaya Mani, Rahul Agarwal, Vijay Nishanth, Ram Prasad, Sowmya Murugan, Ramya B., Friends of Lakes, MAPSAS Trust, Jalaposhan.